Uber Accident Lawyer

 - The driver was not logged into the app: If the driver was not logged into the Uber app at the time of the accident, then Uber is not responsible for damages.
 You will need to pursue compensation from the driver and/or that person’s personal auto insurance policy.

 - The driver was logged into the app and awaiting a ride request: In this situation, you should be eligible for Uber’s liability coverage.
-This covers $50,000 bodily injury per person and $100,000 per accident, and $25,000 in property damage.
+This covers a certain amount for bodily injury per person and per accident, depending on the auto insurance involved, and $25,000 in property damage per accident.

-- The driver was logged into the app and accepted a ride request: Once a driver accepts a ride request, Uber’s $1 million insurance policy goes into effect.
-This coverage extends until the passenger is dropped off and the trip is completed.
+- The driver was logged into the app and accepted a ride request: Once a driver accepts a ride request, according to Uber’s website, the company provides a maximum of $1.25 million for bodily injury.

 When third parties are liable